Which Theme Park Is Best for Young Children

 Credit where credit is due, Disney is the inventor of the theme park experience.
 They provide the blueprint everyone else is following.
 They are the kings at controlling the "experience."
 However, their park is getting old and I think they're losing their edge.

 If you're traveling with young children, don't waste your money buying a pass that gives you access to all the parks.
 You simply won't get anywhere near them.
 The Magic Kingdom is plenty huge on its own and you won't be able to explore the whole thing in a day.

-The place we ended up eating - a Pinocchio-themed restaurant - was awful.
+The place we ended up eating—a Pinocchio-themed restaurant—was awful.
 Of all the food we had at all the theme parks, this was the worst.
 Lunch for the four of us was around $40.
-Basically, it seemed to me that Disney has lost control of their experience.
+Basically, it seemed to me that Disney has lost control of its experience.
 If they cared about the experience, they wouldn't let so many people in the park.
 They might make tons of money doing it that way, but ultimately they end up with unhappy customers.

 I've had great experiences at Disney parks before.
 This wasn't one of them and I probably wouldn't go back unless it was truly off-season and I knew the crowds wouldn't be so oppressive.

-- Full exploration of Islands of Adventure and Universal Studios Florida takes 3-4 days.
+- Full exploration of Islands of Adventure and Universal Studios Florida takes three to four days.

 - Stay at a hotel with a free shuttle or on-site.

 - Consider the express pass if you want to ride the maximum number of rides.